The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 Summary:

-- 4 sectors (ports, marinas, divers and aquaculture) are targeted for marine pest awareness.
+- 4 sectors (ports, marinas, divers and aquaculture) are targeted for marine pest awareness raising.

-- More digital materials on marine pests are available for download.
-These materials include posters, fact sheets, and waterproof marine pest ID cards.
+- More digital materials on marine pests are available for download on the marine pests website.
+These materials include posters, fact sheets, and marine pest ID cards.

 Activity 2.7